 Jurss Dairy north of Norrköping produces a number of prize-winning cheeses with a progression that’s great for a cheese tasting.
-Served with a marmalade of foraged rose hips or wild berries and a rustic sourdough.
+Served with plum chutney and crisp bread from a farm on the mainland, and

 We prepare a few items to be used in the days to come.
-The cooking method for our flatbreads goes back to Medeaval times, we make mayonnaise flavoured with foraged juniper berries and an array of delectable pickles.
+The cooking method for our flatbreads goes back to Medeaval times, we make mayonnaise flavoured with foraged juniper berries, jams from seasonal berries and an array of delectable pickles.

 Darlings of our Modern Culinary Soul

 Waffles with homemade strawberry jam and whipped cream